iarroyof/sentence_embedding/README.md

-# sentence_embedding
+# Sentence embeddings / sentence representations
 A sentence embedding method based on entropy-weighted series.
 The entropy weights are estimated by using TFIDF transform.
+This method does not rely on language or knowledge resources.

 # Usage